OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/central_tendency_properties/screencast/slides.md

 # Reduction operations

-Technically, mean and median are reduction operations
+Technically, mean/median/mode are reduction operations

 Take a sequence of numbers and reduce it to a single number